 Your child and your family will also typically be entitled to damages for pain and suffering.
 This pays your child back for the physical discomfort of the injury both now and into the future.
 It also covers the mental/emotional side of the injury, which can cause especially high damages if the injury caused a permanent medical condition.

 If your child suffered a permanent disability or condition, they might also face issues in the future regarding work and wages.
 Any reduced earning capacity that your child faces compared to a person without disabilities should also be claimed as part of a birth injury lawsuit.

 Call Our Fayetteville Medical Malpractice Lawyer for a Free Consultation

 If your child suffered birth injuries and required surgery soon after they were born, you may be entitled to file a medical malpractice lawsuit against your doctor.
-For a free legal consultation and more information about your potential claim, call Ken Kieklak, Attorney at Law, today at 479-251-7767.
-Our Fayetteville personal injury lawyer offers free legal consultations on injury cases.
+For a free legal consultation and more information about your potential claim, call Ken Kieklak, Attorney at Law, today at (479) 316-0438.
+Our Fayetteville AR personal injury lawyer offers free legal consultations on injury cases.

 Every year, thousands of hard-working Arkansans suffer severe accidents at their workplace.
 Unfortunately, many of these injured workers have to go through a lengthy, painful recovery process.
 Fortunately, injured workers in Arkansas can get assistance from their...

 Walmart relies on thousands of trucks to move their products around the country.
 Like any other vehicle on the road, trucks are at risk of being involved in an accident.
 The key difference is that due to their size and weight, Walmart trucks can cause extensive...

 Down syndrome is a condition that affects thousands of people in the U.S. Due to this condition, many people with Down syndrome are unable to work and generate income to support themselves.
 Fortunately, there are ways to obtain financial assistance for people within...